 If you are a Joseph of Arimathea, go to the one who ordered his crucifixion, and ask for Christ’s body.
 Make you own the expiation for the sins of the whole world.
 If you are a Nicodemus, like the man who worshiped God by night, bring spices and prepare Christ’s body for burial.
 If you are one of the Marys, or Salome, or Joanna, weep in the early morning.
 Be the first to see the stone rolled back, and even the angels perhaps, and Jesus himself.

-This excerpt from a fourth century homily by Saint Gregory Nazianzen (Oratio 45, 23-24: PG 36, 654-655) is used in the Roman Office of readings for Saturday of the 5th week of Lent, just as the Church is ready to enter into the observance of Holy Week.
-It is a wonderful guide to meditating on the Passion of Christ in a way that will make Holy Week a life-changing experience.
+This excerpt from a fourth century homily by Saint Gregory Nazianzen (Oratio 45, 23-24: PG 36, 654-655) is used in the Roman Office of readings for Saturday of the fifth (5th) week of Lent, just as the Church is ready to enter into the observance of Holy Week.
+It beckons us to enter into the drama of the Triduum by finding ourselves in the story.
+The accompanying biblical reading is taken from Hebrews 8:1-13.

 For more on Palm Sunday and Holy Week, see the Holy Week section of the Crossroads Initiative Library.